 The Department of Industrial Relations in California reported that the construction industry recorded 464 fatalities from 2013 to 2019.
 Of the 71 cases reported in 2018, 29 deaths were the result of falls, trips, and slips.

 In 2019, the construction industry experienced 84 fatalities with 35 of the deaths resulting from falls, trips, and slips.
 Seventeen of the mishaps were related to transportation while 13 cases involved contact with construction equipment or an object.

-Therefore, you need to retain the services of a construction accident attorney in Long Beach or a nearby locale if you become a victim of a construction accident.
+Therefore, you need to retain the services of a construction accident attorney in California or a nearby locale if you become a victim of a construction accident.
 To ensure you receive the proper medical care after an accident and protect yourself financially, you need to follow 5 important steps.